merci-app/code-samples/readme.md

 # Go code-samples

+## Description

 This repository contains a collection of Go code-samples and libraries for Dock Caradhras APIs.

-## Description

-An in-depth paragraph about your project and overview of use.
-(TODO)

 ## Getting Started